 - 1. Contribute in MassDOT's Roadway Safety Audits and provide regional perspective and input. - Work towards achieving Strategic Highway Safety Plan objectives for the region.
-Participate as part of the Strategic Highway Safety Plan Steering Committee. - 3.
-Work on Update of the Top High Crash Locations report of the region.
+Participate as part of the Strategic Highway Safety Plan Steering Committee. - Work on Update of the Top High Crash Locations report of the region.
 PVPC staff will work on ensuring the equitable representation of the entire region in the report as well as check the data to make sure no community is underrepresented. - 4.
 Collect public input and integrate stakeholder comments on the draft recommendations for the Route 9 Safety and Livability Study for downtown Northampton.
 Specifically, staff will: - a) Present the results of the stakeholder survey and focus areas highlighted by the people as well as the areas of concern to the City. - b) Discuss with the City of Northampton the results of the Safety and Level of Service analysis and highlight the major findings. - c) Develop and present a series of recommendations to improve the multi modal level of service along the corridor.
 Modify the recommendations based on the input of the officials and public.
 Highlight opportunities to advance bicycle and pedestrian friendly strategies and alternatives to further improve transportation conditions for all modes in the downtown area. - 5.
 Work on developing new strategies of including more detailed bicyclists and pedestrian safety information into the existing Top Crash Locations report. - 6.
+Continue efforts to complete a traffic safety study at the intersection of Cherry Street and Homestead Avenue in Holyoke to review traffic volumes and transportation operations in order to determine if geometric and lane modifications are required along the study area.
+This intersection was recommended for further study as part of a Roadway Safety Audit completed along the Cherry Street corridor in 2012 - 7.
 Develop safety performance measures for the Pioneer Valley Region in cooperation with MassDOT, the JTC, and MPO.
 Assist member communities in reviewing crash data to determine the potential eligibility of transportation improvement projects for Highway Safety Improvement Program funding.
-Ongoing task. - 7.
+Ongoing task. - 8.
 Perform safety, traffic calming and truck exclusion route studies as requested by member communities.
-As necessary. - 8.
+As necessary. - 9.
 Project GHG reductions as a result of potential improvements.